Written by kōura

 The recent Financial Services Council’s report, KiwiSaver 2050 suggested that the use of artificial intelligence and digital advice to help kiwis make plans for their retirement could be a significant breakthrough with improving financial literacy and engagement.
 The OECD (2017), Robo-Advice for Pensions Report further confirms that user-friendly digital interfaces can facilitate investing and make the process more transparent and accessible.
 An increased benefit is that the use of algorithms allows investment recommendations to be based on financial techniques and theory-free from the behavioural bias of an advisor, resulting in objective recommendations for the client.

-Lowering the barriers to financial advice will be a critical point in helping people make the most out of their KiwiSaver.
+Lowering the barriers to financial advice will be a critical point in helping people make the most out of their KiwiSaver fund.
 We strongly believe that free digital advice, like the one provided by kōura, will play a key role in improving the financial literacy of KiwiSaver members and help make meaningful informed choices.

 The kōura difference

 Does KiwiSaver make your brain hurt?
 At kōura, we keep things simple.
 We ask you a simple set of questions to understand your goals and assess your risk appetite and then generate a portfolio that's entirely personalised for you.
-Our calculators allow you to see just how much you will have in your KiwiSaver based on what you're saving now and will even give you a weekly retirement income prediction.
-This enables you to get a realistic picture of much you can rely on your KiwiSaver for your retirement and what levers you can pull to give you the retirement you want.
+Our calculators allow you to see just how much you will have in your KiwiSaver balance based on what you're saving now and will even give you a weekly retirement income prediction.
+This enables you to get a realistic picture of much you can rely on your KiwiSaver investment for your retirement and what levers you can pull to give you the retirement you want.
 Give kōura a try now and see what your retirement will look like.